MikeNwin/code-to-cloud/doc/steps.md

 3. Click on the **View security alerts** button.

-4. Notice the open alerts of varying severity.
+4. Notice the open security alerts of varying severity.

 5. Notice a pull request is automatically opened for **lodash**.

+### View security updates

+1. Click on the pull request automatically opened for **lodash**.

+2. Notice **dependabot** has automatically opened a pull request to update the security vulnerabilities.

+3. Click on the Commits details in the first comment of the pull request to view the changes made by dependabot.

+4. Merge the pull request.